nus-cs2113-AY2122S1/ip/docs/README.md

 Step 2: Download the latest version of Duke from [here](https://github.com/ChrisLangton/ip/releases).

-Step 3: Run 'java -jar Duke.jar' in your terminal window.
+Step 3: Open a terminal window in the folder where the jar file is stored, and run the command  `java -jar Duke.jar` in your terminal window.

 Step 4: Tada!
 You are now using Duke on your command line.

+Step 5: Please read the rest of this short user guide to understand Duke's capabilities and storage features.
+Have fun! 😄

 ## Features